Scuba Dive Milwaukee !

 One caution about diving in Lake Geneva is that there is a lot of boat traffic (which can be a hazardous thing for scuba divers).
 While boaters are supposed to know what a dive flag looks like and stay at least 100 feet away from any vessel flying one, I've seen instances where they motored right up to a dive boat to ask what the flag means.
 Play it safe and don't ascend in open water.
 Use your boat's anchor line for an ascent.
 If you have your own boat or plan to rent one, Princeton Tec manufactures the underwater Aqua Strobe with a velcro strap (cost is around $35) that you can attach to the bottom of your anchor line to make it easy to find your way back to it at the conclusion of your dive.

 IMPORTANT: Every scuba diver must register (preferrably in person) with the Water Safety Patrol (262-245-6577) before you dive Lake Geneva your first time.
-(This applies whether you have your own boat, rent a boat, or even if you use the Fontana Outdoor Sports dive charter service.)
+(This applies whether you have your own boat, rent a boat, or even if you use a dive charter service.)
 The registration is free and is good for a lifetime, but you must have your registration card with you every time you go scuba diving on the lake.
 In a recent e-mail this was their response to a query about diving restrictions:

 "The only time restrictions are that there is no scuba diving allowed at night.
 There are some areas of the lake that are off limits to scuba diving during the summer months.
 Those areas are Geneva Bay, Williams Bay, and Fontana Bay.
 Divers must dive from an anchored boat, and a scuba flag must be displayed from that boat.
 All divers must register with the Water Safety Patrol prior to diving, and you will receive a complete list of rules at that time.
 Our office is located at 301 Constance Blvd., Williams Bay, WI.
 Registration is free."